DataDog/documentation/content/en/getting_started/ci_visibility/_index.md

 You can also use the `datadog-ci` CLI to [trace commands][2] in your pipelines, as well as the [custom tags and measures commands][3] to add user-defined text and numerical tags in your pipeline traces.

-CI Visibility provides DevOps and platform engineering organizations with comprehensive monitoring, analytics, and the ability to pinpoint and resolve bottlenecks, optimize resource allocation, and decrease pipeline costs.
+CI Visibility provides DevOps and platform engineering organizations with comprehensive monitoring, analytics, and the ability to pinpoint and resolve bottlenecks, optimize resource allocation, and decrease CI costs.

-By integrating performance metrics, logs, and alerts, your organization can maintain development speed, improve the reliability of your pipelines, and make data-informed decisions across cloud and self-hosted environments.
+By integrating performance metrics, logs, and alerts, organizations can improve development speed, increase the reliability of their pipelines, and make data-informed decisions across cloud and self-hosted environments.

 ## Set up your CI provider